programystic-dev/top-hits/README.md

 # Top Hits List

-Shows top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json Go and see the working page [here](https://graffme.github.io/top-hits/) 🎧
+Shows top 100 albums based on the json feed here: https://itunes.apple.com/us/rss/topalbums/limit=100/json

+Go and see the working page [here](https://graffme.github.io/top-hits/) 🎧 or the extended version [here](http://rhetorical-thunder.surge.sh/)!

-There is also 'routes' branch where you can find extended version of the project and a comment on the code in README!
+There is the 'routes' branch where you can find the extended version of the project and a comment on the code in README (still working on, there's a lot of ideas how to improve it!). 🏗️

 Crossbrowser support is included in Create React App.
 App was tested on Chrome, Firefox, Safari and Edge.